ivanp7/archipelago/README.md

 ![Finite state machine example](docs/fsm_example.png)

-The Archipelago public API consists the following parts:
-* `util`: auxiliary utilities (linked lists, logging, shared memory interface, shared libraries interface, signal management interface, etc);
-* `app`: application context system;
-* `fsm`: finite state machine implementation;
-* `exe`: general purpose executable configured via shared memory;
-* `plugin`: built-in plugins providing most used types of resources.

 This application was originally designed as a part of the [Rayway](https://github.com/ivanp7/rayway) engine to implement a command pipeline.

 ## The executable

-1. obtains an application configuration from a memory-mapped file;
+1. obtains an application configuration from a list of memory-mapped files;
 2. loads shared libraries providing plugins as specified in the configuration;
 3. performs initialization instructions (creates contexts) as specified in the configuration;
 4. executes a finite state machine with the specified entry state and state transition;